 - Results from a Tahl waiver and plea bargain to charges of driving under the influence, and

 - Includes a note on the defendant’s criminal record that the offense involved alcohol and/or drug use.1

-This last factor is what makes a “wet” conviction different from a so-called “dry reckless” plea bargain to DUI charges.
+This last factor is what makes a “wet” conviction different from a so-called “dry reckless” – which is another plea bargain to DUI charges.
 A dry reckless does NOT include a note referencing the involvement of alcohol and/or drugs.

 This distinction is important because “wet reckless” is a “priorable offense” (as discussed below).2 A dry reckless is not.

 Advantages of a “wet reckless” over a DUI include:

 - No mandatory court-ordered driver’s license suspension (the DMV can still suspend the driver’s license, though even then the defendant may still be able to drive with the installation of an ignition interlock device (IID)),

 - A shorter potential jail sentence (between 5 and 90 days),

 - A shorter period of probation (typically one or two years),